merce-github/Z2Z4AdditiveCodes/README.md

 ```
 in the Magma command line.

-To install "Z2Z4-Additive Codes" permanent (as a Magma Package):
+To install "Z2Z4-Additive Codes" permanent (as a Magma Package) on Linux:

 1. Unpack the archive file in a directory <code>$DIR</code>.